optimising macros for fat loss with less hunger

 - A score of less than 100% means that someone was able to eat less than calorie goal for the day.

-- A score of greater than 100% indicates that someone was able to eat less than they planned.
+- A score of greater than 100% indicates that someone ate more than their goal.

 |Diet||Goal (cals)||Actual (cals)||% Goal|